Icenowy/Cubway/README.md

 Being a part of the Subway Project, this project focuses more on (GNU/Linux) desktop integration.

-It is still under development and lack feature.
+It is still under development and lacks feature.

 For details, see [wiki](https://github.com/Icenowy/Cubway/wiki).